SAMMISolutions/docs/doc_posts/_getting-started/migration.md

 [insert_script]
 [insert_over]
 ```
-- there are [new helper functions](https://github.com/LioranBoard/LioranBoard-2-Transmitter#lb-transmitter) in the Transmitter for everything you want to send to SAMMI.
+- there are [new helper functions](https://github.com/SAMMISolutions/SAMMI-Bridge#lb-transmitter) in the Bridge for everything you want to send to SAMMI.

-- hooks still work the same, however now you can [listen to these events directly](https://github.com/LioranBoard/LioranBoard-2-Transmitter#listening-to-extension-data-received-from-lioranboard)
+- hooks still work the same, however now you can [listen to these events directly](https://github.com/SAMMISolutions/SAMMI-Bridge#listening-to-extension-data-received-from-lioranboard)

 ##### Extensions
 As stated just above, LioranBoard 1 extensions do not work in SAMMI.
 Some will have to be updated and others are not needed anymore (like Get Profile Picture extension, as now you can get the pic with the [Get User Info Command]({{ "/commands/twitch#getuserinfo" | relative_url }})

 ##### Commands Changes
-- added Release Commands - they will execute on button release (only from Stream Deck or Trigger Button command
+- added Release Commands - they will execute on button release (only from SAMMI Deck or Trigger Button command
 - you can disable a command
 - [sounds]({{ "/commands/sounds" | relative_url }}) are now their own commands
 - Math: Change variable command was replaced with new [Set Variable]({{ "/commands/variables" | relative_url }}) commands